Using the Gradual Release Model as an ELA Strategy

 Part #4: Independent Practice

-Each lesson concludes with Independent Practice to measure understanding.
-Students work on their own to read a passage and answer a variety of item types, including one- and two-part multiple choice, short response, extended response, and/or essay.
+Each gradual release model lesson plan concludes with Independent Practice to measure understanding.
+Students work on their own to read a passage and answer a variety of item types, including one- and two-part multiple-choice, short response, extended response, and/or essay.
 These types are often found on today’s Common Core and state assessments.